 The menopause usually happens naturally between the ages of 45-55 when levels of oestrogen gradually decline and a woman’s periods stop.

 If you have risk-reducing surgery to remove your ovaries, these hormonal changes will happen as soon as you have the surgery, rather than gradually.
 This is known as surgical menopause.
-Surgical menopause seem overwhelming as symptoms are more sudden and can feel more severe than with the natural menopause.
+Surgical menopause can seem overwhelming as symptoms are more sudden and can feel more severe than with the natural menopause.

 Since the guidelines for risk-reducing surgery are to have your ovaries removed between 35-40 for BRCA1, and for BRCA2 and Lynch to have this surgery between 40-45, you will not only go through the menopause more suddenly, but also earlier in life than with a natural menopause.
 This has implications for your ongoing, future health, not only for immediate symptoms you may experience.